AdilAhmed11/ts-snake-game/README.md

     -   [ ] Listens for clicks on the on-screen direction buttons => the snake should move in the direction of the button clicked
     -   [ ] Listens for clicks for keyboard buttons
     -   [ ] Listens for clicks on the restart button
+-   [ ] The game should start and restart in a static state.
+-   [ ] The game should start with the snake and food in a random place.
 -   [ ] Should restart the game, the snake should go back to its original size, and the snake and food should be placed in a random spot.
-        -   [ ] The game should start and restart in a static state.
 -   [ ] Function that handles the increase in size of the snakes body when it consumes food
     -   [ ] Function that checks whether the food has been hit by the snake
 -   [ ] Function that updates the score when the food has been consumed